 - Can trigger cell death in testicular cells, lower sperm count, make sperm less mobile, and cause birth defects in the male reproductive system.
 Also linked to hormone changes, obesity, diabetes, and thyroid irregularities.

-- Found in: large majority of plastic packaging (food packaging, shower curtains, children’s toys, and other common items)
+- Found in: large majority of plastic packaging (food packaging, shower curtains, children’s toys, and other common items).

 - It can get into the foods when it is exposed to fats and oils- so think about that hot food when you order takeout, yikes!

-- Found in: conventional product and milk
+- Found in: water, bologna, salami and milk.

 - Did you know that perchlorate is also a component in rocket fuel?